poult-lab/daily-word/english_words_ learning.md

 22.conservative [kənˈsɜː(r)vətɪv]

-[adj] the conservative views of his parents. "opposed to great or sudden social change; showing that you prefer traditional styles and values"
+[adj] the conservative views of his parents./It proposes a conservative data augmentation strategy by applying Non-Uniform-Mix over different rounds to gradually enhance the data, aiming to reduce noise and improve the analysis and classification of electrocardiogram (ECG) signals. "opposed to great or sudden social change; showing that you prefer traditional styles and values"